ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

             \addplot[color=black, samples=3] {x} node[above left, midway] {$y=x$};
         \end{axis}
     \end{tikzpicture}
-    \caption{Graph of the multiplier for hinges as a function of the output value}
+    \caption{Graph of the multiplier for hinges as a function of the input value}
     \label{fig:OutputValueMultiplierGraph}
 \end{figure}